changke/half-stack-dev-2/src/main/webapp/md/setting-up-lit/index.md

 npm init -y
 ```

-Then install Lit (as a dependency):
+Then install Lit as a dependency:

 ```bash
 npm install lit